-- Initial work on research projects (e.g. literature review, ethics proposal, etc) - Meetings with advisors, development of project in conjunction with assigned modules in POTH 612; organize paper work for scientific review and ethics (where necessary) - Final requirement for POTH 612 includes completing a concept map for the project, conducting and writing up a short literature review (2-3 pages), a brief research proposal including a summary of the methods, and a timeline of the project (preparation for ethics submission)
+- Initial work on research projects (e.g. literature review, ethics proposal, etc) - Meetings with advisors, development of project in conjunction with assigned modules in POTH 612; prepare paperwork for scientific review and ethics (where necessary) - Final requirement for POTH 612 includes writing the research proposal for your project.
+It includes a literature review (2-3 pages), a summary of the research methods, and a timeline of the project. - March-April M1 - Meeting with Supervisory committee to evaluate progress, finalize plan for data collection, target goals for winter semester, and to complete Ethics forms, if necessary - Present project to Ethics Committee where necessary and make modifications as required

-March-April M1

-- Meeting with Supervisory committee to evaluate progress, finalize plan for data collection, target goals for winter semester, and to complete Ethics forms if necessary - Present project to Ethics Committee where necessary and make corrections as required